shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**75. Types of models â€• Two main types of model are summed up in table below:**
+**75. Types of models ― Two main types of model are summed up in table below:**

 &#10230;